obfusk/reproducible-apk-tools/README.md

 [`list-compresslevel.py`](#list-compresslevelpy),
 [`zipinfo.py`](#zipinfopy).

-## scripts to make apks reproducible
+## scripts to make android apks reproducible

+`reproducible-apk-tools` is a collection of scripts (available as subcommands of the `repro-apk` command) to help make APKs reproducible (e.g. by changing line endings from LF to CRLF), or find out why they are not (e.g. by comparing ZIP file metadata, or dumping `baseline.prof` files).

 ### fix-compresslevel.py